Kingcxp/research/llm/report.md

 Language is complex.

-We split $Q, K, V$ into `n_heads` heads, calculate relationships indepedently, and then concatenate the results.
+We split $Q, K, V$ into `n_heads` heads, calculate relationships independently, and then concatenate the results.

 ![](assets/multi-heads.png)